adon-cloudcannon/landing-page-test/src/collections/posts/2019-06-13-private-jekyll-themes-with-gemfury.md

 Themes are a necessity when managing more than one site that use the same designs or styles.
 All sites using a theme are updated whenever changes are made to the theme.

-[Gemfury](https://gemfury.com/){: target="_blank"} offers a secure hosting for gems/themes.
+[Gemfury](https://gemfury.com/)  offers a secure hosting for gems/themes.
 All interactions with Gemfury are secure over HTTPS.

 ### Creating Jekyll Themes